 The accompanying interim unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and with the instructions to Securities Exchange Commission ("SEC") Form 10-Q and Article 10 of Regulation S-X of the Securities Act of 1933 and reflect the accounts and operations of the Company and those entities in which we have a controlling financial interest.
-In accordance with the provisions of the Financial Accounting Standards Board ("FASB") or Accounting Standards Codification ("ASC") 810, "Consolidation", we consolidate any variable interest entity ("VIE"), of which we are the primary beneficiary.
-The typical condition for a controlling financial interest ownership is holding a majority of the voting interests of an entity; however, a controlling financial interest may also exist in entities, such as VIEs, through arrangements that do not involve controlling voting interests.
-ASC 810 requires a variable interest holder to consolidate a VIE if that party has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
+In accordance with the provisions of the Financial Accounting Standards Board ("FASB") or Accounting Standards Codification ("ASC") 810, "Consolidation," we consolidate any variable interest entity ("VIE"), of which we are the primary beneficiary.
+The typical condition for a controlling financial interest ownership is holding a majority of the voting interests of an entity, however, a controlling financial interest may also exist in entities, such as VIEs, through arrangements that do not involve controlling voting interests.
+ASC 810 requires a variable interest holder to consolidate a VIE if that party has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and the obligation to absorb losses of the VIE that could potentially be significant to the VIE.
 We do not consolidate a VIE in which we have a majority ownership interest when we are not considered the primary beneficiary.
 We have determined that we are the primary beneficiary of certain VIEs.
 We evaluate our relationships with all the VIEs on an ongoing basis to reassess if we continue to be the primary beneficiary.